By: Shayne Prinsloo

 - Floating line → 9–12ft leader → 4X–5X tippet

-- Smaller yarn/foam indicator in technical water
+- Smaller yarn or foam indicator in technical water

-- Mend early to reduce surface drag towing your flies
+- Mend early to reduce surface drag

 FAQ